 The boy also called emergency services and told police officers he would not go with his father because he was frightened.

 After the police investigation, no evidence was found that the father has assaulted the children.

-Further orders by the Court for more family mediation led to the son refusing to take part and ‘kicking and screaming’ when told he had to have a supervised visit with his father.
+Orders from the Court arranged for more family mediation, but this only led to the son refusing to participate and ‘kicking and screaming’ when he was told that he had to attend a supervised visit with his father.

 Additionally, the daughter, who had initially been happy to have contact with Mr Ralton, began wavering after her brother’s strong resistance to spending time with their father.

-Two psychologists stepped in and both concluded that the boy was ‘not free’ of the mother’s views about her ex-husband.
+Around this time, two psychologists became involved and their expert opinions concluded that the boy was ‘not free’ of the mother’s views about her ex-husband.

-Mrs Ralton’s behaviour included reacting negatively whenever Mr Ralton called the house- making it clear she disliked him- and accepting invitations to school birthday parties deliberately on ‘dad’s weekends’ and making the children choose what they would rather do.
+Mrs Ralton often reacted negatively whenever Mr Ralton called the house- making it clear she disliked him- and accepted invitations to school birthday parties deliberately on the weekends that the children were supposed to be with their father.